The 20 Best Pulmonary Alveolar Proteinosis Doctors Near Me in Arizona, US

 English

-Amit Waghray is a primary care provider, practicing in Internal Medicine in Phoenix, Arizona.
+Amit Waghray is a primary care provider, practicing in Internal Medicine in Chandler, Arizona.
 Dr. Waghray is rated as an Experienced provider by MediFind in the treatment of Pulmonary Alveolar Proteinosis.
-His top areas of expertise are Hospital-Acquired Pneumonia, Atypical Pneumonia, Sepsis, Laminectomy, and Bone Marrow Aspiration.
+He is also highly rated in 13 other conditions, according to our data.
+His clinical expertise encompasses Hospital-Acquired Pneumonia, Atypical Pneumonia, Sepsis, Laminectomy, and Bone Marrow Aspiration.

 Experienced in Pulmonary Alveolar Proteinosis